AFP Long Island Officers and Board of Directors

 Bryan Pollack - SCO Family of Services

-Alexis Pramberger - The WaterFront Center
+Alexis Pramberger - Northwell Foundation

 Trish Rongo - The Society of St. Vincent de Paul